Do you like to give your chickens treats? That is a great way to spoil them rotten.

 Believe me, chickens love corn.
 It is also very funny (and cute) to watch them pecking corn from the cob.
 Not to mention the funny noises the rooster makes letting all of the girls know that there is a special surprise for them.

-So if you’d like the benefits of ginger without consuming it yourself, then give it to your chickens.
-They’ll love it and hopefully you’ll still reap quite a few of the benefits of ginger through your bird.
+If you’d like the benefits of ginger without consuming it yourself, then give it to your chickens.
+They’ll love it and hopefully, you’ll still reap quite a few of the benefits of ginger through your bird.